-The SDN Era In May 2020, UNSW announced it would be closing Kanga's House at the end of 2020 and calling for tenders to operate the remaining three centres.
+The SDN Era

+In May 2020, UNSW announced it would be closing Kanga's House at the end of 2020 and calling for tenders to operate the remaining three centres.
 SDN successfully tendered, and following an extensive transition process, began management of Tigger's Honeypot, THPC and Owl's House on behalf of UNSW in January 2021.

-Like UNSW Early Learning Centres, SDN's qualified team facilitates innovative, child-centered and child-led learning programs in a safe, healthy and stimulating context.
-These centres help all children to develop a lifelong love of learning through activities and teaching approaches that nurture caring hearts, healthy bodies and curious minds.
-The House at Pooh Corner remains on UNSW's Kensington Campus overlooking the Village Green.
-A perfect green space to explore and grow.
+SDN's agreement with UNSW included a provision to rename the centres.
+The Winnie the Pooh themed names do not fit with our naming convention which is generally geographical.
+Therefore, it was decided that as of June 2, 2025, SDN House at Pooh Corner Kensington at UNSW would become SDN Kensington at UNSW Sydney.

 "The philosophy of SDN is very similar to that of UNSW in that they are very child and family centred, the educators seem to identify with the Village concept and they have existed as their own small village of professionals in the past.
-This ideal seems to be continuing now" - Gerard Moon, Centre Director at SDN House at Pooh Corner UNSW, January 2021.
+This ideal seems to be continuing now"

+- Gerard Moon, Centre Director at SDN House at Pooh Corner UNSW, January 2021.

+Above: SDN House at Pooh Corner staff taken on the first week of operation under SDN management in January 2021

+Commemorative Plaque from 1969

+THE HOUSE AT POOH CORNER NURSERY KINDERGARTEN

+WAS ESTABLISHED BY

+THE XYTH AND XVITH STUDENTS' UNION COUNCILS

+THIS MEMORIAL PLAQUE WAS UNVEILED BY

+EMERITUS PROFESSOR SIR PHILLIP BAXTER K.B.E., C.M.G., F.A.A.

+ON 19TH JULY 1969

+Plaque commemorating

-Above: SDN House at Pooh Corner staff taken on the first week of operation under SDN management in January 2021 Commemorative Plaque from 1969 THE HOUSE AT POOH CORNER NURSERY KINDERGARTEN WAS ESTABLISHED BY THE XVTH AND XVITH STUDENTS' UNION COUNCILS THIS MEMORIAL PLAQUE WAS UNVELLED BY EMERITUS PROFESSOR SIR PHILLIP BAXTER K.B.E., C.M.G., F.A.A.
-Plaque commemorating The House at Pooh Corner Nursery Kindergarten in 1969 by the XVth and XYIth Student's Union Councils.
-About this history and the SDN Archive This history was put together from documents held in the SDN Archive, the State Archives and Records Authority of NSW and the UNSW Archives.
+The House at Pooh Corner

+Nursery Kindergarten in

+1969 by the XVth and XYIth

+Student's Union Councils.

+About this history and the SDN Archive

+This history was put together from documents held in the SDN Archive, the State Archives and Records Authority of NSW and the UNSW Archives.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
-SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as offering disability services for children and young people, and delivering government funded programs supporting children and families and other sector organisations. sdn children's services
+SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as offering disability services for children and young people, and delivering government funded programs supporting children and families and other sector organisations.